Help for students in rented accommodation

 Perhaps you had a good relationship with your landlord at first, and the problems only started later on.
 Look at the following tips: by being well prepared, it will be easier for you to stand up for your rights.

-Take picturesTake pictures (including a date & time stamp) of your accommodation showing the condition it was in when it was delivered to you by the landlord and do the same when you deliver it back to the landlord.
+Take picturesTake pictures (including a date and time stamp) of your accommodation showing the condition it was in when it was delivered to you by the landlord and do the same when you deliver it back to the landlord.

 If you are blamed for damage or defects at a later stage, you will be able to prove what your accommodation looked like, which can strengthen your position.